 General Internal Medicine

-Many internists enter into practice following completion of their basic internal medicine training.
-These physicians practice “general internal medicine” and are commonly referred to as “general internists.”
-General internists are equipped to handle the broad and comprehensive spectrum of illnesses that affect adults, and are recognized as experts in diagnosis, in treatment of chronic illness, and in health promotion and disease prevention—they are not limited to one type of medical problem or organ system.
-General internists are equipped to deal with whatever problem a patient brings—no matter how common or rare, or how simple or complex.
+Internal Medicine physicians spend at least three of their seven or more years of medical school and postgraduate training dedicated to learning how to prevent, diagnose, and treat diseases that affect adults.
+Many internal medicine physicians enter into practice following completion of their basic internal medicine training.
+These physicians practice "general internal medicine" and are commonly referred to as "general internists" and "internal medicine physicians."
+Internal medicine physicians are trained to handle the broad and comprehensive spectrum of illnesses that affect adults, and are recognized as experts in diagnosis, in treatment of chronic illness, and in health promotion and disease prevention—they are not limited to one type of medical problem or organ system.
 They are specially trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.

 Internal Medicine Subspecialties

-Some internists choose to take additional training to "subspecialize" in a more focused area of internal medicine.
+Some Internal Medicine physicians choose to take additional training to "subspecialize" in a more focused area of internal medicine.
 Subspecialty training (often called a "fellowship") usually requires an additional one to three years beyond the basic three year internal medicine residency.
-Although physicians who have completed additional training in a particular area of internal medicine are frequently referred to by their area of subspecialty focus (for example, those who subspecialize in diseases of the heart are usually called “cardiologists”), all share the same basic internal medicine training and like general internists are also considered “internists.”
-The training an internist receives to subspecialize in a particular medical area is both broad and deep, and qualifies them to manage very complex medical issues and in many cases perform advanced clinical procedures.
+Although physicians who have completed additional training in a particular area of internal medicine are frequently referred to by their area of subspecialty focus (for example, those who subspecialize in diseases of the heart are usually called “cardiologists”), all share the same basic internal medicine training and are also considered internal medicine physicians The training an internal medicine physician receives to subspecialize in a particular medical area is both broad and deep, and qualifies them to manage very complex medical issues and in many cases perform advanced clinical procedures.